 What is a gifted deposit and how to use it to buy a house

-If you’ve had credit difficulties in the past and are using a sympathetic but specialist mortgage lender, its rules may insist at least 5% of the deposit comes from your own funds.
-That’s because you may be likely to care about keeping up with the repayments if you’ve invested some of your own cash in the property.
+If you’ve had credit difficulties in the past, you may have to use a specialist mortgage lender who works with adverse credit.
+Their rules could insist that you contribute at least 5% of the deposit from your own funds.
+That’s because they will see you as more likely to care about keeping up with the repayments if you’ve invested some of your own cash in the property as well.

-When you instruct a solicitor you must declare that part or all of your deposit is gifted.
+Yes, when you instruct a solicitor after you've put an offer on a property, you must declare that part or all of your deposit is gifted.
 You must also tell your lender.
-Both parties have to run anti-money laundering checks on the person gifting the deposit.
+This is because both parties will need to run anti-money laundering checks on the person gifting the deposit.

 What is a gifted deposit letter?